 pirimiphos methyl + bifenthrin – ‘Talstar’, ‘Cocostar’

-lines of research that especially show potential and may be useful in
+- Two lines of research that especially show potential and may be useful in the future:

 – mirid pheromones

-temporarily covered with plastic sheet to prevent CPB hatching (PRIMA,
+Cocoa husks temporarily covered with plastic sheet to prevent CPB hatching (PRIMA, Sulawesi)

-complete harvesting of pods is almost certainly the most effective cultural
+- Regular complete harvesting of pods is almost certainly the most effective cultural technique.

 – pheromones: for monitoring

 – sleeving (preferably with biodegradable plastics – below).

 - Attempts at biological control have proved disappointing to date.

 - Maintain a healthy and balanced ecosystem to preserve natural enemies that kill lepidopteran stem borer caterpillars.
 Use pesticides rationally to keep insect pests in check and to preserve natural enemies of stem borer.